 Check In and Out

 Check-In: 4:30 PM

-Your quote will include the rental rate, cleaning charge, applicable management processing fee, Hawaii State Transient Accommodations Tax (10.25%), Hawaii State General Excise Tax (4.712%), and Responsible Tourism Fee for the number of guests, nights, and flight from city of origin and return.
+Your quote will include the rental rate, cleaning charge, applicable real estate management processing fee, Hawaii State Transient Accommodations Tax (10.25%), Hawaii State General Excise Tax (4.712%), and Responsible Tourism Fee for the number of guests, nights, and flight from the city of origin and return.
 Individual resort fees are not included, but may be a requirement of and collected by the resort.
 The Coconut Traveler is a registered travel company, not a real estate management company.